 "Yes.
 This castle was enchanted too, you know.
-But all of the enchantments were destroyed when our grandfather conquered this castle.
-The man who ruled before Grandfather was trapped using the magic that had once filled the kingdom."
+But all of the enchantments were destroyed when our great-grandfather conquered this castle.
+The man who ruled before him was killed using the magic that had once filled the kingdom."

 She was about to return to the story when the clock chimed.

 "Come on girls, time for dinner.
 You know how Father gets if we're late," Adella said, ushering them to the dining room.